Poikilos/sixteencombos/documentation/odt-md/readme.md

 # Rules in Linear Format

-The official rules are in Sixteen_Combos-Rules.odt in the [documentation](../) folder (click that file then click "Download" if using a web browser).
+The official rules are in Sixteen_Combos-Rules.odt in the [documentation](../) folder (click Sixteen_Combos-Rules.odt then click "Download" if using a web browser).

 However, if you are here you are probably trying to view the rules online.
 If so, this information may help:
 - Combo Table: See [../../readme.md](../../readme.md)